An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Elliptic dif ference equations

 \begin{cor} The map from isomonodromy classes of $p$-theta $q$-difference equations to their weak monodromies is well-defined, and inverse to the map from isomonodromy classes of $q$-theta $p$-difference equations to {\em their} weak monodromies. \end{cor}

-Note that the isomonodromy equivalence relation is also quite natural from the perspective of the general theory of difference equations (see, e.g., \cite{vanderPutM/SingerMF:1997}); to be precise, two $p$-theta $q$-difference equations are isomonodromic iff they induce isomorphic difference modules.
-The latter fact induces a natural isomorphism between their difference Galois groups (assuming the latter are defined, effectively restricting this to the elliptic case).
-(Indeed, this preservation of Galois groups seems to be what is truly intended by the word ``isomonodromy'', even in the differential setting, e.g., for non-Fuchsian equations, where the monodromy group conveys relatively little information.)
+\begin{rem} The isomonodromy equivalence relation is also quite natural from the perspective of the general theory of dif\/ference equations (see, e.g., \cite{vanderPutM/SingerMF:1997}); to be precise, two $p$-theta $q$-dif\/ference equations are isomonodromic if\/f they induce isomorphic dif\/ference modules.
+The latter fact induces a natural isomorphism between their dif\/ference Galois groups (at least when the latter are def\/ined, i.e., when the equations are elliptic), as can be seen directly from the interpretation of dif\/ference Galois groups via Tannakian categories.
+This preservation of Galois groups seems to be what is truly intended by the word ``isomonodromy'', even in the dif\/ferential setting.
+For instance, for non-Fuchsian equations, where the monodromy group conveys relatively little information, one only obtains the relevant Painlev\'e equations by insisting that the corresponding deformations should preserve Stokes data as well. \end{rem}

-A natural question, therefore, is the precise nature of the relation between the weak monodromy and the Galois group of a $p$-elliptic $q$-difference equation.
-For instance, both the isomonodromy class of the equation and its weak monodromy have well-defined Galois groups, and it can be shown (Etingof, personal communication) that in fact the groups are naturally isomorphic, with dual associated representations.
-(Thus, for instance, the fact that the difference equations we will be considering have triangular weak monodromy implies that they have solvable Galois group.)